 1,019 rooms (including 40 suites) and 50 villas.
 1600 S. Disneyland Drive, Anaheim, CA 92802; phone (714) 635-2300, fax (714) 300-7300.
 Check-in 3:00 p.m., checkout 11:00 a.m.

 Standard guest rooms here are a bit small at 353 square feet.
-With the recent renovation they did manage to squeeze in a small sofa in place of the table and chairs in many of the rooms.
+With the recent renovation they did manage to squeeze in a small sofa in place of the table and chairs in many of the rooms, and in some a sleeper chair as well.
 A bit of the Arts and Crafts-style look still remains in the Tree of Life wall mural behind the beds headboard and the lantern lighting.
 Beds come in either two queens or a king, but no longer a bunk bed choice.
 White sheets are the only adornment, and the lack the color pop of a bed runner makes for a bit of a dull look.
-A granite-top bureau and desk round out the furnishings while overhead is a large flat-screen TV.
+A granite-top bureau and desk along with a cabinet holding a small refrigerator and Keurig coffeemaker round out the furnishings while overhead is a large flat-screen TV.
 Unlike the Disneyland® Hotel rooms, these do have a balcony with varying views: Standard View of the front of the resort; Wood’s, Garden, Courtyard View of the courtyard, pool, or gardens; Downtown Disney® District View, a somewhat noisy option; or a Premium View of Disney California Adventure® Park which can also come with quite a bit of noise from the park.

-Double sinks in a cream/chocolate granite vanity with a large, backlit vanity mirror sit outside of a commode and tiled shower area (note that there are no longer bathtubs in many of the rooms; bathtubs are on request only).
-Additional amenities include H2O spa bath products, robes, hairdryer, lighted makeup mirror, full-length mirror, Keurig coffeemaker, turndown service, and electronic safe.
+Double sinks in a taupe granite vanity with a large, backlit vanity mirror sit outside of a commode and tiled shower area (note that there are no longer bathtubs in many of the rooms; bathtubs are on request only).
+Additional amenities include H2O spa bath products, robes, hairdryer, lighted makeup mirror, full-length mirror, turndown service, and electronic safe.

 Guests of concierge may access the comfortable Craftsman’s Club Lounge located on the 6th floor of the resort, a perfect spot to just hang out and enjoy the multiple food services available.
 Specialty Presidential and Vice Presidential suites as well as concierge guest rooms include access to concierge; standard one, two, and three-bedroom suites do not although concierge can be added at time of check-in for an additional fee.